 The truth is, most of us don’t get too far in our goals to improve as managers and leaders.
 We have the best intentions.
 We want to learn new skills, change behaviors, or accomplish good things.

 So, what gets in the way?

-The book Change Now! takes you through these 5 steps that will help you follow through on a change in your life:
+The book Change Now! takes you through these 5 steps that will help you follow through on turning intentions into reality and making a change in your life:

 - Focus on a change that energizes you.

 - Focus on a change that creates positive outcomes.

 - Focus on a change that is at the right level of difficulty — not so easy that you don’t feel challenged, and not so difficult that you can’t make the change.

 This is also called goal-setting.
 Just be sure to set goals that align with your values.
 Do you want to change how you act?
 Improve a skill?
 Make things happen?

 You need a plan.
 You won’t change by wishful thinking or a vague to-do list.
 Can you put as much time into planning how you achieve your goals as you would planning a vacation?